The Battle for Wesnoth 1.19.18+dev

 Definition: translation.hpp:49

-terrain_code(ter_layer b, ter_layer o)
+constexpr terrain_code(ter_layer b, ter_layer o)

 Definition: translation.hpp:52

-static map_location::DIRECTION s
+static map_location::direction s

 #define b